hamburger

 2014 947428 446623 16706 16286 3,308 1,112

-Why is UPSC so Hard Compared to other Competitive Exams?
+Why is UPSC So Hard Compared to Other Competitive Exams?

-Before appearing for the exam, knowing why UPSC is the toughest exam is crucial.
-The table below compares the UPSC exam with other competitive exams like CAT and IIT/JEE based on the number of exams they conduct, success rate, number of students who qualify for the exam, etc. It clearly shows that the success rate is the lowest for the UPSC exam, as fewer people pass the examination.
+It is crucial for beginners to know why UPSC is the toughest exam as compared to other examinations before appearing for it.
+The table below compares the UPSC exam with other competitive exams like CAT and IIT/JEE based on the number of exams they conduct, success rate, number of students who qualify for the exam, etc.

 Exam CAT IIT/JEE UPSC CSE